corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 * `notary` &lt;config&gt; - use this configuration option to specify the node as a Notary node. **Required**> for Notary nodes.
 For more information, see [Notary](../setup/corda-configuration-file.md#corda-configuration-file-notary).

 * `devMode` &lt;boolean&gt; - use this configuration option to enable development mode when you set its value to `true`.
-For more informatio, see [devMode](../setup/corda-configuration-file.md#corda-configuration-file-dev-mode).
+For more information, see [devMode](../setup/corda-configuration-file.md#corda-configuration-file-dev-mode).
 For example:

 ```kotlin
 devMode true